PAYNOCCHIO/paynocchio-sdk-python/README.md

 **Request Parameters**
 - **environment_uuid** (string, required):
-The UUID representing the environment where the reward group is configured.
+The UUID representing the wallet group where the reward group is configured.
 This parameter defines the context for the commissions and bonuses.

 - **user_uuid** (string, required):
 The UUID of the user for whom the calculation is being made.
 This identifies the external user tied to the transaction.